 I have recently joined OSARCC working as the Centre Administrator.
 I feel privileged to have the opportunity to work in an organisation which contributes to society in such a positive way.
 I am happy to say that I work with a team of women who are inspiring and passionate about the work they do every day.
 The core of my work is focused on the administrative tasks: dealing with the organisation's invoices, correspondence, databases, website updates, social media and offering support for the team with any different actions that might be needed.

 The board of trustees are collectively responsible for the overall governance and strategic direction of the charity.
 OSARCC trustees are also company directors.

 Sally Copley: Chair

-In addition to my role as a Trustee, I Chair our regular Board meetings (held every six weeks) working with the Director to set the agenda and ensure all actions are followed up.
+In addition to my role as a Trustee, I chair our regular Board meetings (held every six weeks) working with the Director to set the agenda and ensure all actions are followed up.
 In my professional life I'm Head of Policy, Programmes and Campaigns at Oxfam GB, where I've worked since 2012.
-Prior to joining Oxfam, I led domestic child poverty policy, advocacy and campaigns for Save the Children UK, focussing on low incomes and education.
+Prior to joining Oxfam, I led domestic child poverty policy, advocacy and campaigns for Save the Children UK, focusing on low incomes and education.
 I have also led local and national policy, advocacy and campaigns on gender, LBGT rights and housing for other NGOs including YWCA, Shelter and Stonewall.
 I'm also a trustee of the Climate Coalition, Bond, and the Alethia Foundation.
 I live in Oxford with my two children.
-I'm on Twitter at @sallycopley.

 Our other trustees are: